ucsb-cs9/s25/_lab/lab04.md

 Note: It is important that you start this lab early so you can utilize our office hours to seek assistance / ask clarifying questions during the week before the deadline if needed!

 More context on this specific problem is covered in the book (See **Recursion Chapter 4.6: Exploring a Maze**, or [5.11 in the online book](https://runestone.academy/ns/books/published/pythonds/Recursion/ExploringaMaze.html)).
-The book explains how this problem can be solved recursively, but in this lab we will not use recursion - rather we will do what recursion does for us and manually keep track of positions visited using our implementation of a Stack data structure.
+The book explains how this problem can be solved recursively, but in this lab we will **_not_ use recursion** - rather we will do what recursion does for us and **manually** keep track of positions visited using our implementation of a Stack data structure.

-If you'd like an additional walkthrough, here's a 15-minute handwritten video explanation of how to approach solving a maze using an approach from this lab:
+If you'd like an additional walkthrough, here's a 15-minute handwritten video explanation of how to approach solving a maze using the logic from this lab:
 <https://www.loom.com/share/b3323f2125d447dcbc7d18b96e45dda4?sid=092fe2c5-cf90-48fa-ae40-ead8c12c86c7>